2013-2014 Concert Season

 - 2005-2006 season

-Articles about the concert series from the Arlington Advocate and YourArlington:
+Press releases for the concert series have appeared in modified form in the Arlington Advocate and on YourArlington:

 - PACC Annual Christmas Concert, December 4, 2008, by Connie Dugan